 - When you expect class participation-

 Some students with learning disabilities may have problems with expressive language and be hesitant to participate in a class discussion.
-Try sharing discussion questions ahead of time, either in class or on a class web site so students can prepare appropriate responses.
+Try sharing questions ahead of time, either in class or on a course web site before class so students can prepare appropriate responses.

 Happy Holiday's from Atomic Learning!

 This article is part of our 12 Days of Learning.
 In place of a

 holiday card, we've created 12 insightful articles for educators.